Five Facts You Should Know About Pneumonia

 Pneumonia is more common than you think.
 It causes more than a million hospitalizations and more than 50,000 deaths each year.
 Pneumonia is an infection in one or both of your lungs, causing inflammation and fluid build-up.
 It may cause problems with oxygen exchange.
 Here's what you should know about this serious illness.

-- The chances of getting them can be substantially reduced.
+- The chances of getting pneumonia can be substantially reduced.

 Get a flu shot every year to help prevent seasonal influenza.
 The flu is a common cause of pneumonia, so preventing the flu is a good way to reduce your risk of pneumonia.
-In addition, those at risk can should get vaccinated against pneumococcal pneumonia.
-Learn more.
+In addition, those at risk can get vaccinated against pneumococcal pneumonia.